N-Harish/azure-terraform-research-agent-deployment/README.md

        ]
     }
     ```
-  - creating key vault and set access policy for getting secrets to the UMAI (we need to assign purge and delete permission to keyvault so that we can destroy the infra latter
+  - creating key vault and set access policy for getting secrets to the UAMI (we need to assign purge and delete permission to keyvault so that we can destroy the infra latter)
     ```terraform
     resource "azurerm_key_vault" "research-agent-key-vault" {
         name = "research-agent-key-vault"